 A serum calcium test usually checks the total amount of calcium in your blood.
 This includes ionized calcium and calcium bound to proteins and anions.
 Your doctor may want to check your blood calcium levels if you have signs of kidney disease, certain kinds of cancers, or problems with your parathyroid gland.

 Ionized calcium levels give more information about active, ionized calcium.
 It may be important to know your ionized calcium levels if you have abnormal levels of proteins, such as albumin, or immunoglobins in your blood.
 If the balance between bound calcium and free calcium isn’t normal, it’s important to find out why.
 Free calcium and bound calcium each typically make up half of your body’s total calcium.
 An imbalance can be a sign of a major health issue.

 You may need to have your ionized calcium level checked if:

 - you’re critically ill and on intravenous (IV) fluids

 - you have abnormal levels of blood proteins

 In these cases, it’s important to understand exactly how much free calcium you have available.

 An ionized calcium test is harder to perform than a serum calcium test.
-It requires special handling of the blood sample, and it’s only done in
+It requires special handling of the blood sample, and it’s only done in certain cases.

 You’ll need to fast for six hours before you have your blood drawn for an ionized calcium test.
 This means you shouldn’t eat or drink anything other than water during that time.

 Discuss your current medications with your doctor.
 You may have to stop taking certain medications before the test, but only if your doctor tells you to do so.
 Examples of drugs that can affect your ionized calcium levels include: